syc11-25/PAPIF/README.md

 ## Tips:
 ### For training:
 * [Training dataset](https://github.com/ymonno/EARI-Polarization-Demosaicking)
+* The pre-trained model is provided in the "model" folder.

 ## If this work is helpful to you, please cite it as:
 ```